anonymouslyanonymous1/Edexcel-Finder/README.md

     - Indexed each unit of each subject separately instead of saving all units and all subjects in one index file
     - This solved the issue of Sample Paper's images coming up more than once unnecessarily
 - Added Biology, Decision
-- Added Old Specification papers for all of them going as far as **2009** for Sciences and **2014** for Mathematics *[barring C1234]*
+- Added Old Specification papers for all of them going as far as **2009** for Sciences and **2003** for Mathematics
-    - Unused papers, R papers have also been added alongside for both New/Old Specification if available
+    - Unused papers, R papers have also been added alongside for both New/Old Specification (if available)
 - Added filters to allow choice of results from a particular version of specification or both
     - Side Note: New/Old alone > Both in terms of speed as lesser number files to search through and produce images for
 - Made the Github icon a tad bit nicer (added animation)